gchq/sleeper/docs/usage/export.md

 ### Step 1: Submit a Bulk Export Query

 To initiate a Bulk Export, submit a **Bulk Export Query** to the SQS queue specified in the `BULK_EXPORT_QUEUE_URL` property.
 The query should specify the Sleeper table name or table id to be exported.
-If wanted an `exportId` can also be provided, if one isn't then one is genetated.
+If wanted an `exportId` can also be provided, if one isn't then one is generated.

 The system will automatically split the query into smaller export tasks (Leaf Partition Bulk Export Queries) and process them.